 2.2.3.
 In either event, the applicant shall be notified in writing whether the application has been approved or denied, and a denial shall state the reasons therefore.

-Note: Events held on weekdays between 9-3 are limited to 20 attendees due to parking constraints.
+Note: Events held on weekdays between 9:30 AM – 3 PM are limited to 20 attendees, due to parking constraints.

 2.4 Certificate of Insurance.
-A condition of approval of a use permit is that the applicant provide a certificate of insurance with liability coverage acceptable to the Library and that specifically holds the Teaneck Library, its agents and employees harmless from liability for injury or damage to any person or property of any person, on Library premises.
-The certificate of insurance shall be presented to the library secretary at least three work days in advance of the day of the event.
+A condition of approval of a use permit is that the applicant provide a certificate of insurance with liability coverage acceptable to the Library, and which specifically holds the Teaneck Library, its agents, and employees harmless from liability for injury or damage to any person or property of any person, on Library premises.
+The certificate of insurance shall be presented to the Library Administrative Assistant at least three work days in advance of the day of the event.

-2.5 Indemnification and “hold harmless” agreement.
-Notwithstanding applicant providing liability insurance coverage (as evidenced by a certificate of insurance), applicant shall agree to indemnify the Library from any damage arising from its occupancy of the Auditorium or the Library proper.
+2.5 Indemnification and “Hold Harmless” Agreement.
+Notwithstanding applicant providing liability insurance coverage (as evidenced by a certificate of insurance), applicant shall agree to indemnify the Library from any damage arising from its occupancy of the Auditorium or the Library property.
 The Library shall not be held responsible for loss or damage to any property owned by users of the Auditorium.

 2.5.1.
 The condition of the Auditorium shall be checked by an authorized employee of the Library, and the condition of the premises with particular respect to any damage or shortage shall be noted in writing.
 Payment for any such damage or shortage shall be made by the individuals (jointly and severally) and/or the organization sponsoring the event if the damage or shortage cannot be attributed to anyone else, and the organization shall be barred from further use of the Auditorium until such payment is made.

 2.6 Bases for denying application.
 An application may be denied for the following reasons: